 About Research Commons

 Research Commons is the University of Waikato’s digital institutional repository.
 Its purpose is to publicise, freely disseminate, and preserve the work of the University of Waikato’s scholars and ensure the research activities of staff and students are well known locally, nationally and internationally.
+Research Commons is powered by DSpace, an open source digital repository software provided by the DuraSpace organisation.

 - Free, open access to university digital works